-Robert dorward vet.
-The vet rescued a Cocker Spaniel puppy after its mouth had closed entirely by chewing superglue.
+Robert Dorward, a vet, rescued a Cocker Spaniel puppy whose mouth had closed entirely because it had chewed superglue.

 A lively Cocker Spaniel puppy was blissfully unaware of what awaited him when he found a tube of superglue in a rubbish bin at home.